The Good Witch: Production

 Although set in Middleton, USA, it was filmed in Hamilton, Cambridge and Niagara-on-the-Lake, in Ontario, Canada.
-In the sequel, The Good Witch's Charm, the map on the wall in the police station shows Middleton located southwest of Chicago, in the vicinity of DuPage County.
-The names of the suburbs and interstates that are west of Chicago can be clearly seen.
+In the sequel, The Good Witch's Charm, the map on the wall in the police station shows Middleton located northwest of Chicago, in the vicinity of DeKalb County.
+The names of the suburbs and interstates that are northwest of Chicago can be clearly seen.

 In S2E8 of the original series, Sam’s friend Doug refers to Middleton as “up this far North of Chicago.”

 Promotion and release

 On January 15, 2008, Hallmark Channel and Limbo, the mobile entertainment community, teamed up to create and launch the cable network's first-ever mobile interactive initiative.
 The campaign "enhanced viewers' experience of the premiere of the network's original movie ... through 'Limbo Unique' – a game played via cell phone or online".
 The grand prize was $2,000 and a portrait of the "Grey Lady" that was featured in the movie.